seungjunlee96/PointNet2_RandAugment/README.md

 * Supports PyTorch version >= 1.0.0.
 Use `v1.0 <https://github.com/erikwijmans/Pointnet2_PyTorch/releases/tag/v1.0>`_
   for support of older versions of PyTorch.

-* Multiple augmentations were deployed.(Check below image that shows some examples of augmentation used in this codes)
+* Multiple augmentations were deployed.(Check below image that shows some examples of augmentation methods)

 ![augmentations](./augmentations.png)